grafana/mimir/pkg/scheduler/DESIGN.md

 ### Benchmarks and Simulation

-The new solution was tested using both Go benchmarks and simulation in a live Mimir cluster.
+The Phase 2 solution was tested using both Go benchmarks and simulation in a live Mimir cluster.

 The measure of comparison is the time spent in queue by the queries for the non-degraded query component.
 All test scenarios slowed down the store-gateway queries and measured the time spent in queue by ingester-only queries.